avinashwigroup/wigroup_technical_assessment/README.md

 * properly reading the requirements and produce creative products,
 * self leadership in choice and adaptation of to the tasks requested

+### How to submit your answers ? ###
+Simply fork this repository and send the link to this email address : avinashl@wigroupinternational.com

 ### Questions ###